Octant FAQ

 # What happens if I miss an allocation window?

 If you neither donate nor claim your user rewards before the allocation window ends, the funds will be transferred to the Golem Foundation.
-Please consider joining our Discord (opens new window), and following us on Twitter (opens new window) to make sure you never miss an allocation window.
+Please consider joining our Discord (opens new window), and following us on Twitter (opens new window) and Farcaster (opens new window) to make sure you never miss an allocation window.
 We’ll be using these channels to inform our community about all upcoming dates of interest.
 Octant’s allocation windows occur every 90 days and last two weeks.
 If you follow our reminders, you should have plenty of time to make your allocation decisions.

 # Octant is using its own staking solution, where can I read more about the technical aspects of this?